DingLyu/adversarial-game-platform/README.md

 ## Guidelines

 ### 1 Register and Login
-Access https://sysconfront.dinglyu.cn/register/.
 We suggest users sign up for an account with xxxxxx (username), xxxxxxx@qq.com (email), and xxxxxx (password). 'xxxxxx' consists of lowercase letters.
 There is no need to be verified by email.

 <div align=center><img src="img_sc/register.png"></div>

-Access https://sysconfront.dinglyu.cn/login/ (or click the 'I already have an account' button).
+Click the 'I already have an account' button.
 Log in to the platform with the username and password below:
 <div align=center><img src="img_sc/login.png"></div>

 ### 2 Build a network